yewstack/yew/website/docs/concepts/router.md

 ```

 :::tip
+This is a hack and a more idiomatic hook version will come in the future!
-If your component only needs to set the route without listening to the changes, instead of the `use_history`
+But if your component only needs to set the route without listening to the changes, instead of the `use_history`
 hook, `BrowserHistory::default()` can be used to acquire the global history instance.
 The latter also works in non-threaded agent
 environments (`Context` and `Job`).
-This is a hack and a more idiomatic hook version will come later.
 :::

 ##### Struct Components